Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe second card, placed above the significator, represents Air.
-It describes your spirit, process of thought, and the influence of reason.
-The World Egg (The Fool), when reversed: Apathy, negligence, and dangerous carelessness.
+Click for DetailsThe card to the left represents how others perceive your attitude.
+The Fool, when reversed: Apathy, negligence, and dangerous carelessness.
 Unquenchable wanderlust.
 Obsession with someone or something.
 Losing all sense of proportion.
 Foolhardy adventuring and lack of interest in critical matters.
 Immature or unrealistic ideals.
 Strange impulses and desires coming from unexpected sources.
 Vanity, delirium, folly, and oblivion.